Sign and return your letter of appointment promptly as per directions in the letter.

 Before you apply for the work permit, ensure your passport is valid for at least four years.
-Immigration officers will not issue a work permit that expires later than your passport or your offer letter.
+Immigration officers will not issue a work permit that expires later than your passport or the end date in your offer letter.
 Work permits are generally issued for four years, however, it is up to the processing border officer to determine the number of years granted.

 Am I eligible to apply for my work permit at the Canadian Border or do I have to apply at a Canadian Visa Post abroad?

 Click & Read: Where to apply for your work permit

 |Do I need a Temporary Resident Visa (TRV) to enter Canada?||Check the list of countries whose residents need a TRV to travel to Canada.|

 |Where can I get help in my own language to ensure my application is complete?||Visa Application Centresaccept and forward applications (note: they do NOT provide immigration advice or make decisions on your application)|

 |Do I need a medical before entering Canada?||Click & Read: Medicalsfor Immigration to Canada|

 |Concern: Minor offences such as driving under the influence, shoplifting, possession of illegal substances, etc can result in refusal at the border.||Click & Read: Persons who are inadmissable to Canada|

 |Where can I find Work Permit Application Forms (Applications Abroad)?||Located on the Citizenship and Immigration web site|